Connect with others who understand.

 Talk With Others Who Understand

-MyParkinsonsTeam is the social network for people with Parkinson’s disease and their loved ones.
-On MyParkinsonsTeam, more than 90,000 members come together to ask questions, give advice, and share their stories with others who understand life with Parkinson’s disease.
+On MyParkinsonsTeam, the social network for people with Parkinson’s disease and their loved ones, more than 104,000 members come together to ask questions, give advice, and share their stories with others who understand life with Parkinson’s disease.

-Do you follow a special diet or have meal-planning tips?
+Have you made dietary changes for better brain health?
+If so, what does your “Parkinson’s diet” look like?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.